-The board may delegate functions to its committees, which include local school committees.
-Each committee (other than those constituted at the local tier of governance) must contain a majority of trustees, but it may also include other people the board chooses to appoint.
-Terms of Reference for all committees are shown later in this document.
+The Trust Board may delegate functions to its committees, which include LGCs LGCs have no separate legal status in a Trust.
+They are technically and legally committees of the Trust Board.
+Each committee (other than LGCs) must contain a majority of Directors, but may also include other people the Trust Board chooses to appoint, as per Item 3.5 below.
+Terms of Reference for all committees are shown later in this SoD.

-- 5.1 The Trust Board has established three sub-committees to oversee specific areas of its work.
-The members of these sub-committees are confirmed annually.
+- 3.1 The Trust Board has established three committees to oversee specific areas of its work.
+The members of these committees are confirmed annually.

-- 5.2 The committees are:
+- 3.2 The committees are:

-- 5.2.1 Finance, Audit and Risk (FARC)
+- 3.2.1 Finance Committee;

-- 5.2.2 Pay and People Performance (PAPP)
+- 3.2.2 People Committee; and

-- 5.2.3 Curriculum, Standards & Outcomes (CSOC).
+- 3.2.3 Standards Committee.

-- 5.3 The committees meet as timetabled in the Meeting Calendar. - 5.4 The Chair and Vice Chair of each sub-committee are elected by the members of subcommittee on an annual basis.
-The Chair must be suitably experienced and/or qualified to undertake the task required. - 5.5 The Chair of each sub-committee may direct or invite attendance at meetings by any individuals who may be deemed to provide helpful input to the content of the meeting. - 5.6 Meetings of the sub-committees are quorate if one half of the membership of the committee, excluding any vacancies (rounded up to the nearest whole number) are in attendance.
-Where a vote is necessary, each member has one vote and the Chair may use a casting vote where a vote is split evenly. - 5.7 Sub-committee minutes are provided to the Trust Board at its next full meeting, and the Chair of the sub-committee is required to provide a verbal report to the Trust Board. - 5.8 Sub-committees are authorised by the Trust Board to investigate any activity within their terms of reference.
-They are authorised to seek any information they require from any employee and all employees are directed to cooperate with any request made by sub-committees.
-Sub-committees are authorised by the Board to obtain outside legal or other independent professional advice. - 5.9 Detailed Terms of Reference for each sub-committee are included in section 3 of this document.
+- 3.3 The committees meet as timetabled in the meeting calendar.

+- 3.4 The Chair and Vice Chair of each committee are elected by the members of the committee on an annual basis.
+The Chair must be suitably experienced and/or qualified to undertake the task required. - 3.5 The Chair of each committee may direct or invite attendance at meetings by any individuals who may be deemed to provide helpful input to the content of the meeting. - 3.6 Except in the case of a LGC, no vote on any matter shall be taken at a meeting of a committee of the Directors unless the majority of members of the committee present are Directors. - 3.7 Committee minutes are provided to the Trust Board at its next full meeting, and the Chair of the committee is required to provide a written and/or verbal report to the Trust Board. - 3.8 Committees are authorised by the Trust Board to investigate any activity within their Terms of Reference.
+They are authorised to seek any information they require from any employee and all employees are directed to co-operate with any request made by Committees. - 3.9 Detailed Terms of Reference for each committee are included in section 3 of this document.

-6 The role of Local Governor Committees
+4 The role of Local Governor Committees